-- Beneficial Electrification in Colorado Market Potential 2021-2030: The Colorado Energy Office estimates the potential for beneficial electrification in Colorado during this timeframe in addition to the estimated GHG reductions anticipated. - C-PACE: Facilitates financing via a public-private partnership for energy efficiency retrofits for new construction. - Love Electric: The rebates page has specific offerings listed by local electric utilities in Colorado for heat pumps.
+- Beneficial Electrification in Colorado Market Potential 2021-2030: The Colorado Energy Office estimates the potential for beneficial electrification in Colorado during this timeframe in addition to the estimated GHG reductions anticipated. - Colorado Clean Energy Fund (CCEF): Offers loans to homeowners that require no money down.
+Available for upgrades like solar panels, heat pumps, and energyefficient doors and windows. - Colorado Commercial Property Assessed Clean Energy (C-PACE): Facilitates financing via a public-private partnership for energy efficiency retrofits for new construction. - Love Electric: This rebates resource has specific offerings listed by local electric utilities in Colorado for heat pumps.
 The website is managed by the Beneficial Electrification League of Colorado. - Xcel Energy Business Rebates: Xcel Energy offers rebates for efficient building and equipment upgrades.
 This ranges from whole building energy audits to rebates for HVAC+R upgrades. - Xcel Energy Residential Rebates: Xcel Energy offers rebates for efficient building and equipment upgrades.
 This ranges from home energy audits and rebates for insulation and air sealing to rebates for air source heat pumps.